Historic City Tour: Confucius Temple Route

 Wu Garden, Lin Family Mansion and Garden (Banqiao, Taipei), Lai Yuan of Wufeng’s Lin Family (Taichung), and Bei-Guo Garden (Hsinchu; relics) are the four famous gardens in Taiwan.
 The past and present seem to intersect here.
 If you come here, you will see buildings of different eras, including a quasi-baroque assembly hall, classical Chinese garden, and Japanese-style dining hall, which constitute the unique characteristics of Wu Garden.

-Formerly known as Tainan Weather Observatory during the Japanese rule period, the present South Region Weather Center was originally built in 1898.
+Formerly known as Tainan Meteorological Station during the Japanese rule period, the present Southern Region Weather Center was originally built in 1898.
 A unique round tower, it was nicknamed Pepper Shaker.
 It is also called 18-angle Building due to its special radiant rooftop, which is equally divided into 18 parts.
 When you come to this place, you will see tools used for weather measurement in the past and gain a deep understanding of the progression of weather forecasting for the past 100 years.